 JC Options students in 9th - 12th grade work on their graduation requirements including core subjects and electives.
 Students and parents should plan for a minimum of 5 hours every school day for student to stay caught up with their classes.
 Often projects, essays, or science labs require additional time for a student to stay on track with their progress.
 When students are working remotely, parents have the responsibility to make sure their student is logging into the online program every school day to make adequate progress.
 Students are required to complete attendance check-ins (1 attendance check-in for each class, every school day) and parents also have to ensure their student is completing the attendance requirements.
 It's very important for students to work consistently and ask for help when they are stuck on a lesson.
 Asking for help is a requirement when working remotely.
 Local teachers and Instructional Assistants are available to support students in a variety of ways.

 We are happy to answer your questions and share information.
-For more information or to discuss a customized plan for your student, please contact JC Options Director Linda Jackson.
+For more information, explore JC Options to see if it may be a good fit for your student, or to discuss a customized plan for your student, please contact JC Options Director Linda Jackson.

 Phone: 541-998-6311, option 6